FROSTBURN BEGINNER’S GUIDE

 For now, the end game gear is mainly Nirvana G15 and Reawakened Rank 8.
 As nirvana G16 (a.k.a N3 or Warsong set) is not enabled here, and neither is Rank 9 .
 Reawakened Rank 8 is arguably the best end game gear.
 There are exceptions, though, depending on classes, builds, etc. Some prefer to mix some Nirvana weapons or gear with Reawakened Rank 8.

 - Necklace: Cube of Fate Necklace (all versions and upgrades) could be considered the end game necklace.
 Other options include the TT 99 necklace or the Lunar Glade one.

 - Belt: Although Warsong gear is not enabled, you can still go to Warsong City to farm the Warsong Belt.
 Other options include the TT 99 belt, and the Eye of the Jungle belt (although this last one is really hard to get).

-- Cape: The best options are either the Nirvana capes, the Lunar Glade ones, or the Wings of Cloudcharger from the Celestial Tigers event (can also be exchanged for Supply Tokens from Nation Wars).
+- Cape: The best options are either the Nirvana capes, the Lunar Glade ones, or the Wings of Cloudcharger from the Celestial Tigers event (can also be acquired by exchanging Supply Tokens from Nation Wars).

 As a side note:

 - Refinement orbs can be purchased both in the Boutique and from the Frostburn Merchant (among other various items).
 The refinement is capped at +10 at all times (as mentioned in the game rules), so keep that in mind.

 - There is other useful gear that can be obtained from some quests thoughout your character progress.
 It is not detailed here, but some of this gear can be really easy to get and used for quite a lot of time.

 - Be aware of all the molds and items that can be crafted from Mysterios Chips at the Mysterious Merchant.
 Also most of the mold prices have been dropped by half, so its really cheap to get them.